IBM/bamoe-university/docs/guided_exercises/04_order_management/01_try-order-management-app.md

 **KIE Server** is a lightweight engine capable of executing business assets like processes, cases and decisions.
 It can be easily integrated with your services, for example via REST or JMS.

-Luckily, {{ product.name }} comes with a number of out-of-the-box template and example applications that can be used to quickly build and deploy a process microservice.
+Luckily, {{ product.legacy }} comes with a number of out-of-the-box template and example applications that can be used to quickly build and deploy a process microservice.

 ## Explore the Asset